 In passing through the second checkpoint, Roberts increased his lead to 7 minutes and headed for victory.

 Lisa Roberts He continued to increase his advantage to reach the finish line alone with a time of 10:04:36.
 The second classified has been Miriam Van Riejen (10:13:21) followed by Verena Walter (10: 17: 59) in third position

 Pello Osoro and Rocío Escudero take the victory in the middle distance

 The medium distance test that has been played simultaneously to the long one has given us two Spanish winners.

 In the male category, victory has been for Pello Osoro with a time of 4: 09: 10 followed by Ariel Hernández (4: 17: 45) and for Javier Martín Morales (4: 25: 45)

 As for the women, the winner has been Eva Valero with a final time of 4: 54: 39 followed by Rocío Escudero (5: 21: 31) and for Marta Horrillo (5: 29: 35) occupying the third final position.

-On Monday 23 in September the organization has disqualified Eva Valero as she made one less lap to the circuit.
+On Monday, September 23, the organization disqualified Eva Valero as she did one less lap of the circuit.
 This is the official statement of the test